paragpatil1999/Quiz-App/README.md

 ## POSSIBLE ADDITIONS:

-A future version will have different views for a different level of users such as quiz create, quiz solver, allow multiple authentication methods like Gmail, mobile number, etc. allow a various number of options in the quiz allow images as questions as well as options in a quiz In the next version, we will keep a record of the results of individuals.
+1)A future version will have different views for a different level of users such as quiz create, quiz solver,
+2)Allow multiple authentication methods like Gmail, mobile number, etc.
+3)Allow a various number of options in the quiz 4)Allow images as questions as well as options in a quiz 5)In the next version, we will keep a record of the results of individuals.
-Also, we can keep start time, end time details of individuals for a particular quiz
+6)Also, we can keep start time, end time details of individuals for a particular quiz